-PERMACULTURE design certificate COURSE
+PERMACULTURE DESIGN CERTIFICATION COURSE

 Studying Permaculture in Central America offers amazing opportunities to learn from indigenous cultures, rich natural patterns, and enormous diversity.
 Permaculture in Central America is representative of the edge effect or Edge Valuing Principle of Design.
 As one of the world’s centres of biodiversity, Central America attracts people from all over the world interested in learning through nature.
 Permaculture practices can be seen in action via the surviving indigenous traditions that are common in Central America.

+These 90+ hour certification courses are internationally recognized courses with the full curriculum, as laid out by Bill Mollison and Dave Holmgren, filled with a mix of theoretical design methodologies and hands-on practical experience.
+Additional focus is also applied on permaculture-inspired, land-based, sustainable business development.
 Course content and training is applicable to all climate types and regions.
-Designed for aspiring design professionals, permaculturists, farmers and gardeners, architects, engineers, scientists, and all other professionals who are interested in learning and promoting a more sustainable, nature-based approach to their work.
+Designed for aspiring design professionals, permaculturalists, farmers and gardeners, architects, engineers, scientists, and all other professionals who are interested in learning and promoting a more sustainable, nature-based approach to their work.

 We're psyched for our first collaboration with Zach!
 Hailing from Ottawa, Canada where he and his partner run the 50-acre Kula Permaculture Farm, Zach brings a wealth of knowledge and experience to the course.
 He works as an educator, designer, consultant and farmer, with an emphasis on integrating diversity, conserving soil and maximizing farm ecosystem services while maintaining high productivity.